sinclairliang/sinclairliang-web/_posts/2020-06-30-Bye-Santa-Cruz-Hello-Rord-Trip.md

 <img src="https://github.com/sinclairliang/sinclairliang/blob/master/_posts/roadtrip/Sophie.jpg?raw=true" />

 Sophie ubered back to her home and we cleaned up the last bit of my stuff in the house.
 I then had only one pillow and one comforter left.
-I put threw them out and yelled: "Bye Santa Cruz, bye Santa Cruz."
+I put threw them out and yelled: "Bye Santa Cruz, bye college."